 Then again, nothing does.

-— 13 QUICK THOUGHTS on AVENGERS: INFINITY WAR.
+— 13 QUICK THOUGHTS on AVENGERS: ENDGAME.
 Click here.

 — The MARVEL MOVIES: What to Watch — and What to Skip.
 Click here.

 I think with the exception of the original run of Planet of the Apes, and even to some extent that one, you’re comparing apples to oranges.
 All of the examples you gave are film series-i.e. different creative teams spread out over many years and in some cases decades.
 It wasn’t until Hollywood realized they could keep spooning us CGi pablum and people would keep buying tickets that the “film franchise” was born.

 I agree the MCU has a reasonably consistent narrative and kudos to them for being able to accomplish it, but I’d take Bond (the original five Connery’s, the Lazenby and the first three Moore’s) over any of these because with those films the amazing stunts you saw on the screen were actually done by human beings, they weren’t animated cartoons which is what these Marvel Movies are.
 Watching a CGi Spider-Man fighting a CGi Vulture is boring as hell and the thing all of these movies lack is any kind of dramatic connection to the characters– you know they’re all going to be fine, even if they die, because they are corporately owned characters whose primary directive is to sell merchandise.